sfi0zy/sfi0zy.github.io/_posts/2017-03-27-thinking-about-rem.markdown

 date:   2017-03-27 00:00:00 +0300
 categories: publications
 icon: publication
-rating: 18
 tags: [css, publications, habrahabr]
 thumb: "/images/0a07a9ad4840417ea7dd71a2115e02ec.jpg"
 ---

-I've written an article about thinking, about obvious things and the labor productivity in a small web-design studio.
+I wrote a [new article about thinking](https://habrahabr.ru/post/324814/), about obvious things and the labor productivity in a small web-design studio.

-<a href='https://habrahabr.ru/post/324814/'>Link to the article</a>